 Project Organizations

-The Organizations panel is used to select Organizations to participate in a project.
-For a Organization to be eligible for participation in a project, it must be a member of the project’s group parent.
-Once a Organization is added to the project, it can be configured for use within the project.
+The Organizations panel is used to configure organization-specific access controls for organizations who participate in a project.
+For an Organization to be eligible for participation in a project, it must be a member of the project’s group parent.
+Once an Organization is added to the project, it can be configured for use within the project.

 Organization ACLs may be configured in two locations: